vand3rlinden/vand3rlinden.github.io/content/post/m365-protect-against-aitm-phishing.md

 Why it helps: Blocking access to these domains prevents users from ever reaching the phishing page—even if they click a link in a legitimate-looking email.

-This is especially effective when combined with Defender SmartScreen and network protection policies to stop outbound access to malicious or suspicious domains.
+This is especially effective when combined with Defender SmartScreen and Network Protection policies to stop outbound access to malicious or suspicious domains.

 ### Configure Automatic Attack Disruption in Microsoft Defender XDR
 Attackers move fast — sometimes within minutes of obtaining access.
 That’s why it’s crucial to respond faster.